 South Dakota Rural Healthcare Facilities

 There are 53 hospitals in South Dakota (Kaiser, 2014).
 The state has 38 hospitals identified as Critical Access Hospitals (Flex Team, 12/2015).
 There are 56 Rural Health Clinics in South Dakota (CMS, 2015), and 6 Federally Qualified Health Centers provide services at 45 sites in the state (NACHC, 2013).

 Selected Social Determinants of Health for Rural South Dakota

-Most South Dakotans have some form of health insurance coverage, although 9.0% of its residents lack health insurance (Kaiser, 2013).
-According to the USDA Economic Research Service, the average per-capita income for South Dakotans in 2013 was $46,039, although rural per-capita income lagged at $44,740.
-Estimates from 2013 indicate a poverty rate of 16.7% exists in rural South Dakota, compared to a 11.1% level in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 11.0% of the rural population has not completed high school, compared to 8.2% of urban populations.
+Most South Dakotans have some form of health insurance coverage, although 9% of its residents lack health insurance (Kaiser, 2014).
+According to the USDA Economic Research Service, the average per-capita income for South Dakotans in 2014 was $45,279, although rural per-capita income lagged at $43,289.
+The ERS reports, based on 2010-2014 ACS data, that the poverty rate in rural South Dakota is 17.5%, compared with 10.5% in urban areas of the state.
+10.5% of the rural population has not completed high school, while 8.0% of the urban population lacks a high school diploma according to 2010-2014 ACS data reported by ERS.
 The unemployment rate in rural South Dakota is 3.7%, while the urban rate is 3.1% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.

 Centers for Medicare and Medicaid Services: Rural Health Clinic List; Flex Monitoring Team: Critical Access Hospital List; Kaiser Family Foundation State Health Facts; National Association of Community Health Centers: Key Health Center Data By State; U.S. Census Bureau QuickFacts; USDA Economic Research Service: State Fact Sheets